joshdailey99/coupon/README.md

 <img src="/images/bar_allcoupons.png" style="width:50%; height:50%;">

-## Independent Analysis (Coffee House Coupoons)
+## Independent Analysis (Coffee House Coupons)

-The core of ths assignment was to perform an independent data analysis in order to generate actionable insights and offered hypothetical recommendations to business leaders.
+The core of ths assignment was to perform an independent data analysis in order to generate actionable insights and offer hypothetical recommendations to business leaders.

 For my case, I elected to focus on the data associated with coupons for Coffee Houses alone.
 See details below.